ananyagullapally/containerized-elt-pipeline/README.md

 # Olist E-Commerce ELT Pipeline

-A production-ready ELT (Extract, Load, Transform) pipeline that orchestrates the ingestion and transformation of Brazilian e-commerce data<a>https://www.kaggle.com/datasets/olistbr/brazilian-ecommerce</a>.
+A production-ready ELT (Extract, Load, Transform) pipeline that orchestrates the ingestion and transformation of [Brazilian e-commerce data](https://www.kaggle.com/datasets/olistbr/brazilian-ecommerce).
 This project leverages Docker for environment isolation, PostgreSQL as the data warehouse, and dbt for dimensional modeling and data quality assurance.

 ## Architecture and Tech Stack
 ![SQL_LOGIC](./assets/architecture-diagram-olist.png)